 NCFL sponsors the annual Grand National Tournament on Memorial Day weekend, offering six forensics events and four debate events.

-	The 2013 tournament was approved by the National Association of Secondary School Principals for its National Advisory List of Student Contests and Activities.
+The National Association of Secondary School Principals has placed this program on the NASSP National Advisory List of Student Contests and Activities for 2013-2014.

 Where is it?

 The 2014 tournament will be in Chicago on May 23-25.

 Please see www.ncflnationals.org for details.

 The Grand National Tournament is held at a different site each year.
 Recent cities have included Omaha, Chicago, Milwaukee, Boston, Arlington VA, Pittsburgh, and New York City.
 The competitions have been held in colleges, universities, high schools, government buildings, and hotels.

 Future sites of the NCFL Grand National Tournament:

 For 2016 and 2017, and 2019 and beyond Leagues interested in hosting, should refer to the Hosting a Future Nationals page.